FLOIP/flow-builder/README.md

 ### Create new flow

-To begin, you can create a new flow by visiting [localhost:8080/trees/create](http://localhost:8080/trees/create).
+To begin, you can create a new flow by visiting [localhost:8080/flows/new](http://localhost:8080/flows/new).
 From there, you can start with a blank flow (a flow without blocks) and get editing:

 ![Flow without blocks](./docs/images/screenshot-no-blocks.png)

 ### Import existing flow

+You can import a flow using a JSON file or paste it directly by visiting [localhost:8080/flows/import](http://localhost:8080/flows/import)

 Or you can use the Import/Export panel and text field to copy in an existing flow: